NVIDIA-Omniverse/kit-workshop-siggraph2022/exts/omni.example.scene_auth_scatter/workshop/Siggraph2022_Scatter_Workshop_1.md

 ## Step 3: Using the Extension

-With the extension enabled, try using it.
+With the extension enabled, try the following steps.

 ### Step 3.1: Select a Prim